robertzk/amazonreviews/README.md

 R Amazon Reviews [![Build Status](https://travis-ci.org/robertzk/amazonreviews.svg?branch=master)](https://travis-ci.org/robertzk/amazonreviews)
 =============

+**Note**: This package is officially deprecated, Amazon has changed their format to generate random HTML and prevent scraping.

 Fetch a data.frame of reviews for an Amazon product using R. To install from this Github, make sure you have the `devtools` package and run `install_github('amazonreviews', 'robertzk')`.